naboyd/C9800-LAB/README.md

 Two NUC platforms running 32GB RAM , 1TB HD and QuadCore 8th Generatioin i7s are the base build.

-LABNUC01 is running isc-dhcp-server, ntp , bind9 and KVM with the following Virtuial Machienes LABNUC02 is running isc-dhcp-server failover unit and pods 05-08
+LABNUC01 is running isc-dhcp-server, ntp, bind9 and KVM with the following Virtuial Machienes
+- ISE
+- POD00 - Master POD
+- POD01 - POD04
+LABNUC02 is running isc-dhcp-server (failover) ntp KVM
+- POD05 - POD08

 ### VLAN Structure

-VLAN 10 - Management VLAN , This is where all the Students will end up when they connect to the Lab SSID @9800-LAB VLAN 1 - Host Managment ports for NUC hosts.
+VLAN 10 - Management VLAN , This is where all the Students will end up when they connect to the Lab SSID @9800-LAB
+- VLAN 1 - Host Managment ports for NUC hosts.
-VLAN 1x1 - Pod AP where x = pod number
+- VLAN 1x1 - Pod AP where x = pod number
-VLAN 1x0 - Pod Clients where x = pod number
+- VLAN 1x0 - Pod Clients where x = pod number

 ### PODs

-VM POD00 - Master Pod for all the students to connect to.
+- VM POD00 - Master Pod for all the students to connect to.
-VM ISE - ISE Node - 8GB RAM - 200GB HD Space
+- VM ISE - ISE Node - 8GB RAM - 200GB HD Space
-VM POD01 - POD08  Student Pods
+- VM POD01 - POD08  Student Pods - 4GB RAM 8GB

-C9800-CLs configured with 4gb ram 8gb of Disk 4gb is lower then minimum requiremtnt but i have not experienced any issues so far.
+***C9800-CLs configured with 4gb ram 8gb of Disk 4gb is lower then minimum requiremtnt but i have not experienced any issues so far.***

 ### Infrastructure